Radioactive waste found at Missouri elementary school

 The Corps’ report also found contamination in the area but at much at lower levels, and it didn’t take any samples within 300 feet of the school.
 The most recent report included samples taken from Jana’s library, kitchen, classrooms, fields and playgrounds.

-Levels of the radioactive isotope lead-210, polonium, radium and other toxins were “far in excess” of what Boston Chemical had expected.
+Levels of the radioactive isotope lead-210, polonium, radium and other toxics were “far in excess” of what Boston Chemical had expected.
 Dust samples taken inside the school were found to be contaminated.

 Inhaling or ingesting these radioactive materials can cause significant injury, the report said.